abacchi00/dropull-challenge/README.md

 - :heavy_check_mark: Use of React and Next.js
 - :heavy_check_mark: Does it run as expected: Does the step-by-step required to run the application work?
-- :heavy_minus_sign: Code organization: Module separation and project organization
+- :heavy_check_mark: Code organization: Module separation and project organization
-<br/><span style="color: gray">Notes: Got to do it better</span>
 - :heavy_multiplication_x: Documentation of your process:
   - :heavy_multiplication_x: Instructions on how to run the project (e.g. README.md, DEVELOPERLOG.md)
   - :heavy_multiplication_x: What was done
   - :heavy_multiplication_x: What could be improved
-- :heavy_minus_sign: Pages must be fully responsive and mobile friendly
+- :heavy_check_mark: Pages must be fully responsive and mobile friendly
-- <br/><span style="color: gray">Notes: Almost done</span>
 - :heavy_multiplication_x: Unit tests - no need to achieve 100% coverage, but rather cover some components to showcase your test writing skills
-- :heavy_minus_sign: Good markup, semantic HTML and SEO concerns
+- :heavy_check_mark: Good markup, semantic HTML and SEO concerns
 <br/><span style="color: gray">Notes: It is up to the evaluator if it has a good Markup and SEO concerns, but I would try to improve it if I had more time</span>

 # ****Optional Criteria (Nice to Have)****